 SCHOLARSHIPS FOR STUDY ABROAD AND E-BROAD

-In the last two years alone, King’s College students have received more than $120,000 in scholarships for study abroad!
+In the couple of years pre-covid, King’s College students received more than $120,000 in scholarships for study abroad!
 Do not let a perceived lack of funding stop you from exploring study abroad.
 We are here to help you to better understand how your financial aid package applies to study abroad and to coach you through applying for scholarships at the local and national levels.

-King’s College scholarships (APPLY HERE) – Applications for the King's College scholarships for study abroad will be submitted electronically this year (except for the LeBaron Boyle Scholarship), using one common form.
+King's College Scholarships (Application opening early October '21) – Applications for the King's College scholarships for study abroad are submitted electronically (except for the LeBaron Boyle Scholarship), using one common form.
 This means you only need to fill out one form to apply for one or more of the King's scholarships listed below.
 You will submit separate essays for the various scholarships, per the instructions on the form.
-Applications deadline has been extended to Friday, April 16, 2021 for travel or study e-broad in summer 2021 or fall 2021.
+Applications deadline is Friday, December 3, 2021 for travel or study e-broad in spring 2022 or summer 2022.